Many Christians in the United Kingdom observe Pentecost, also known as Whitsunday or Whit Sunday. more

 Many Christian churches in the United Kingdom observe Trinity Sunday through various activities, including special church services that focus on the theme of the trinity.
 Such services give the congregation a chance to learn about or revisit the concept of the trinity, which refers to the Father, Son and Holy Spirit being one God.
-The Nicene Creed is often included in some church services on Trinity Sunday.
-Many people see this creed as one that professes the Christian faith.
+The Athanasian Creed, named after St Athanasius, Archbishop of Alexandria, is often included in church services on Trinity Sunday because of its strong affirmation of the Triune nature of God.

 Many churches or Christian organizations that run Sunday schools may also have special lessons that teach children about the trinity.
 Sunday school activities may include songs, poems, group discussions, and coloring tasks.

 Trinity Sunday is not a bank holiday in the United Kingdom.

 Pope Gregory IX instituted Trinity Sunday in 828 CE.
 This day is known for being the only major Christian festival that celebrates a church doctrine rather than an event in its sacred history.
 It is dedicated to the Christian belief in the Trinity – Father, Son and Holy Spirit – and falls on the Sunday following Pentecost each year.
 The belief of one God in three elements is a distinctive of the Christian faith but the early church was plagued by contrary views.
 Trinity Sunday spread throughout the western church around the 14th century CE.